Gaddi Nashin

 The Gaddi Nashin, alternatively spelt as Gaddi Nasheen, is a term to refer to a leader in various Sikh sects, Ravidassia, and also Sufi groups.

 Etymology

-The Persian origin term Gaddi Nashin, composite of gaddi meaning seat or position (gaddi) and nashin (also spelled nasheen) meaning holder or occupier, means the holder or occupier of a certain position.
+The Persian origin term Gaddi Nashin, composite of gaddi literally meaning "carpets" or "bolster" but metaphorically meaning "seat" or "position", and nashin (also spelled nasheen) meaning a holder or occupier of a certain position.